Pro-EU centrist wins Romania’s tense presidential race over hard-right nationalist

-BUCHAREST, Romania — (AP) — The pro-European Union candidate in Romania’s critical presidential runoff has won the closely watched race against a hard-right nationalist, nearly complete electoral data shows, in a tense election rerun that many viewed as a geopolitical choice between East or West.
+BUCHAREST, Romania — (AP) — Pro-European Union candidate Nicusor Dan has won Romania’s closely watched presidential runoff against a hard-right nationalist, nearly complete electoral data shows.
+A huge turnout Sunday played a key role in the tense election that many viewed as a geopolitical choice between East or West.

-The race pitted front-runner George Simion, the 38-year-old leader of the hard-right Alliance for the Unity of Romanians, or AUR, against incumbent Bucharest Mayor Nicusor Dan.
-It was held months after the cancellation of the previous election plunged Romania into its worst political crisis in decades.
+The race pitted front-runner George Simion, the 38-year-old leader of the hard-right Alliance for the Unity of Romanians, or AUR, against Dan, the incumbent mayor of Bucharest.
+It was held months after the cancelation of the previous election plunged Romania into its worst political crisis in decades.

 Thousands gathered outside Dan’s headquarters near Bucharest City Hall to await the final results, chanting “Nicusor!”
 Each time his lead widened as more results came in, the crowd, many waving the flags of Europe, would erupt in cheers.

-When voting closed at 9 p.m.
-(1800 GMT), official electoral data showed a 64% voter turnout.
-About 1.64 million Romanians abroad, who have been able to vote since Friday at specially set-up polling stations, participated in the vote.
+When voting closed at 9 p.m. local time (1800 GMT), official electoral data showed a 64% voter turnout.
+About 1.64 million Romanians abroad at specially set-up polling stations participated in the vote, some 660,000 more than in the first round.
+In the first round on May 4, the final turnout stood at 53% of eligible voters.

 Dan told the media that “elections are not about politicians” but about communities and that in Sunday's vote, “a community of Romanians has won, a community that wants a profound change in Romania.”